-It is a requirement that the application form accounts for the ways in which the project addresses the call's theme of a better framework for research in psychiatry; likewise, this must be clearly stated in the project description.
+It is a requirement that the application form accounts for the ways in which the project addresses the call's theme of arctic research; likewise, this must be clearly stated in the project description.

 2.4 ONGOING DISSEMINATION

 For recipients of a grant under this call for proposals, there is an expectation that knowledge on preliminary research results and insights will be disseminated continuously throughout the project period.
 Thus, grant recipients should be prepared for requests to report and present knowledge on the progress of their research or project during the project period.